Viborg Cathedral

-Viborg Cathedral, Our Lady Cathedral (Viborg Domkirke eller Vor Frue Domkirke) is the site of one of Denmark's most important historic churches located in the town of Viborg in northern Jutland.
+Viborg Cathedral, Our Lady Cathedral (Viborg Domkirke eller Vor Frue Domkirke) is the site of one of Denmark's most important historic churches located in the town of Viborg in the northern part of central Jutland.
 The modern building is a 19th-century construction based on Lund Cathedral in southern Sweden which bears no resemblance to the medieval cathedral that stood on the site since 1130.

 History of religion in Denmark

 The town of Viborg was one of the four major centers for religion and politics in ancient Denmark.
 As early as 800, there was a Viking Era settlement at Viborg which lies in north central Jutland with connections to the Limfjord, an important water through Jutland until modern times.

 The people of Denmark were religious people, but it is difficult to know precisely how they practiced religion, because they did not write about it themselves, and the descriptions of early Christian missionaries only hint at how and what the Danes worshiped.
 Scholars suggest that Danish life was centered in a region led by chiefs.
 Perhaps a reminder of the days when Danes were several tribes who settled in Jutland and the islands with a common language and culture.
 Nearly everyone was connected to the land and the sea for the necessities of life.